plackyhacker/plackyhacker.github.io/binary/ropping.md

 ## Test ROP Chain

 In the final part of this blog I will write to the general buffer with a test ROP chain; basically some ROP NOPs and an `int3` instruction.
-Just to prove that it works as intended.:
+Just to prove that it works as intended:

 ```c
 // allocate to the general buffer